Kidneys are located at the

 Making the Diagnosis

-Addison's disease may appear in more unusual ways.
-Inability to maintain normal sugar levels (ultimately manifesting as a seizure disorder) may be strongly suggestive of an insulin-secreting pancreatic tumor but before a major abdominal surgery is planned, it is important to test for Addison's disease.
+Addison’s disease may present in more unusual ways.
+Inability to maintain normal sugar levels (ultimately manifesting as a seizure disorder) may be strongly suggestive of an insulin-secreting pancreatic tumor but before a major abdominal surgery is planned, it is important to test for Addison’s disease.

-Another way to treat this condition is with an injectable medication called DOCP (brand names Percorten-V or Zycotral®).
+Another way to treat this condition is with an injectable medication called DOCP desoxycorticosterone pivalate, (brand names Percorten-V or Zycortal®).
 This treatment is given approximately every 25 days.
 Electrolytes are measured prior to injections at first but testing can usually eventually be tapered to once or twice a year.
 There is some feeling among experts that DOCP produces better regulation of electrolytes than does oral Florinef.
 Dogs on DOCP, however, do require glucocorticoid supplementation (such as a low dose of prednisone).

 What is Atypical Addison's Disease?